GithubMaahi/Web-Technology/Portfolio/README.md

 # Web-Technology
-This repository contains practice and projects of Web devolopment.
+This repository contains practice and projects of Web devolopment. one of them is Portfolio.